MFlisar/GDPRDialog/README.md

 Read the readme(s) over there if you want a full insight, but here's a short example how it works after switching:

+**Side Note:**

-**Side Note:** after switching, you do not need to implement any interface in an activity anymore - the dialogs use a more convenient alternative solution.
+* after switching, you do not need to implement any interface in an activity anymore - the dialogs use a more convenient alternative solution.
+* the other dialog uses material 3 theme
+* all the benefits of the other dialog library which can be found inside its readme

 **Usage:**